monikadubey13/k8s/README.md

 # - Statefulset:-

 A StatefulSet is a Kubernetes object used to manage stateful applications.
 In statefulset pods created in a sequential order also pods deleted in a sequential order.
-Here the process of creation of pods is, one pod is created by template and an
+Here the process of creation of pods is, one pod is created by template and